Antiholomorphic correspondences and mating I: realization theorems: Straightening members of

+We emphasize here local boundedness for the dilatations, as a priori the dilatations may be unbounded as one approaches elements of $\mathcal S_{\mathcal R_d}$ with higher order~cusps.

-\begin{corollary} Hybrid conjugacies between $\left[\Omega,\sigma\right]\in\left[\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}\right]$ and $\chi(\left[\Omega,\sigma\right])\in\left[\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}\right]$ can be chosen such that \begin{enumerate} \item their dilatations are locally bounded, and \item the domains of definition of these conjugacies depend continuously on parameters. \end{enumerate} \end{corollary} \begin{proof} This follows from the construction of hybrid conjugacies given in Theorem~\ref{straightening_thm} and the facts that the fundamental (pinched) annuli of the simple pinched anti-polynomial-like restrictions of Schwarz reflections constructed in Lemma~\ref{srd_pre_str_lem} move continuously with respect to the parameter and the asymptotics of the maps near the cusps are the same throughout $\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}$ (see Subsection~\ref{cusp_goes_to_infty_subsec}). \end{proof}
+\begin{proof} This follows from the construction of hybrid conjugacies given in Theorem~\ref{straightening_thm} and the facts that the fundamental (pinched) annuli of the simple pinched anti-polynomial-like restrictions of Schwarz reflections constructed in Lemma~\ref{srd_pre_str_lem} move continuously with respect to the parameter and the asymptotics of the maps near the cusps are the same throughout $\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}$ (see Subsection~\ref{cusp_goes_to_infty_subsec}). \end{proof}